 We decided the water level would rise, but the children couldn’t tell me why.
 So we tried it, and the water did rise a little bit.
 Do you know why this is?

-Everyone though the heavy ball would sink but it floated!
+Everyone thought the heavy ball would sink but it floated!

-I want to point out that in no way am I advocating putting a slide in a paddling pool, but my children love it, and I am always stood close by watching in case anyone slips.
+I want to point out that in no way am I advocating putting a slide in a paddling pool, but my children love it, and I always stand close by watching in case anyone slips.

 Everyone thought that the water on the slide would make them slide down faster than normal, and they were right!
 Do you know why?

-Can you think of any other investigations we could have tried?
+Can you think of any other investigations we can try in the paddling pool?